Norman Macleod Ferrers

-Norman Macleod Ferrers D.D.
-(11 August 1829 – 31 January 1903) was a British mathematician and university administrator and editor of a mathematical journal.
+Norman Macleod Ferrers (11 August 1829 – 31 January 1903) was a British mathematician and university administrator and editor of a mathematical journal.

 Career and research

 Ferrers was educated at Eton College before studying at Gonville and Caius College, Cambridge, where he was Senior Wrangler in 1851.
 He was appointed to a Fellowship at the college in 1852, was called to the bar in 1855 and was ordained deacon in 1859 and priest in 1860.
 In 1880, he was appointed Master of the college, and served as vice-chancellor of Cambridge University from 1884 to 1885.

 Ferrers made many contributions to mathematical literature.
-From 1855 to 1891 he worked with J. J. Sylvester as editors, with others, in publishing The Quarterly Journal of Pure and Applied Mathematics.
+From 1855 to 1891, he worked with J. J. Sylvester as editors, with others, in publishing The Quarterly Journal of Pure and Applied Mathematics.
 Ferrers assembled the papers of George Green for publication in 1871.

 In 1861 he published "An Elementary Treatise on Trilinear Co-ordinates".
 One of his early contributions was on Sylvester's development of Poinsot's representation of the motion of a rigid body about a fixed point.